 It’s hard to imagine a life without a search engine that knows what it’s doing.
 I remember the days of AltaVista and co, search engines that just dump random pages on you for every given query.
 I was so excited to see Google enter the scene and immediately do everything right — the results were great, it was fast and it had no ads.
 Didn’t take long before I was hooked.
 But a lot has happened in the past twenty years and a lot will happen in the next.
-Starting today, Google is looking to change search for the next twenty years.
+Starting today, Google at 20 is looking to change search for the next twenty years.

 Google’s Future of Search Event